Cavite: Cavite–Laguna Expressway and Cavite–Tagaytay–Batangas Expressway

 The Cavite–Laguna Expressway (CALAX) is an under-construction expressway that will cross the provinces of Cavite and Laguna in the Philippines.
 The construction of the four-lane 44 km long expressway will connect CAVITEX in Kawit to South Luzon Expressway (SLEX) in Biñan, Laguna.
 When constructed, it is expected to ease the traffic in the Cavite–Laguna region, particularly in Aguinaldo Highway, Santa Rosa–Tagaytay Road and Governor's Drive.
-As of 2024, it is partially operational from Biñan to Silang, Cavite.
+As of 2026, it is partially operational from Biñan to General Trias, Cavite.

 Cavite–Tagaytay–Batangas Expressway is also a proposed expressway connects with CALAX from Silang, Cavite to Nasugbu, Batangas.
 CTBEx is a future alternative route for tourists going to Tagaytay and Nasugbu.

 LRT Line 1 Cavite Extension Project

 The LRT Line 1 South Extension Project or Cavite Extension Project, through southern Metro Manila to the Province of Cavite has been identified as an integral link of the Rail Transit Network by the Metro Manila Urban Transportation Integration Study (MMUTIS), and the extension project was originally planned as the first litratation of Line 6 in the 1990s.
 It is one of the priority projects of the Department of Transportation and Communications (DOTC, now the Department of Transportation) and LRTA.
 It is also a flagship project of the Office of the President.

 The project aims to expand the existing LRT Line 1 service southward to the cities of Parañaque, Las Piñas and the city of Bacoor in Cavite.
 The 11.7 km route of the light railway system that will start from Baclaran to Niog was planned to carry a capacity of 40,000 passengers per direction per hour.
 A groundbreaking ceremony for LRT Line 1 South Extension Project was held on May 4, 2017 and construction started on May 7, 2019 after the right-of-way was "free and clear" of obstructions.
 Once it is fully operational, Cavite will be served by the LRT-1 (via Niog station.

 As of 30 April 2024, phase 1 is 98.2% complete.
 Department of Transportation Executive Assistant Jonathan Gesmundo announced the construction of 8 additional stations to the current 20 LRT-1 stations with operations of LRT-1 Cavite Extension Phase 1 are expected by mid-November 2024.
 Meanwhile, phases 2 and 3 will begin operations by 2031.

 This is one of the three rapid transit line projects outside Metro Manila.
 The said project will serve approximately 1.9 million commuters in Pasay, Parañaque, Las Piñas, and Bacoor.